Why You Should Add Solar Power to Your Home Before Winter

 It is very hard to install solar panels during winter because your roof is filled with snow.
-During spring, many homeowners carry out spring cleaning and repair or replace their roofs.
+During spring, many homeowners carry out spring cleaning and repair or complete a roof replacement project.
 This is the ideal time to install solar panels, as their warranty timespans are similar to those of new roofs.
 You will never have to worry about your panels outliving your roof.
 Optimize the longer, sunnier days of spring and have your solar system installed.
 You’ll be fully prepared for the lengthy days of summer.

 Solar Power Increases the Value of Your Home When Selling

 It is no secret that most home buyers do their buying in spring and summer.
 Solar panels will augment the value of your home and make it more appealing to prospective buyers.
 Any home buyer will be delighted at the prospect of owning a home with low energy costs.
 Solar has a high return on interest and can help you to get a higher asking price when you decide to sell your home.
 For example, if your home is worth $500,000, an average-sized solar power installation can add $20,000 or more to its value.
 This amount surpasses the average cost of most home solar installations.
 You get 100% of your money back when you sell your home, which is a higher percentage than that of the most popular home remodel, a kitchen upgrade, which has a 80% return on interest.